Shopify/graphql-design-tutorial/TUTORIAL.md

 since the common use case when manipulating this relationship will be to add, remove, or reorder more than one product at a time.

+*<a href="#user-content-consider-mutations-on-multiple-elements"
+id="user-content-consider-mutations-on-multiple-elements">Rule:</a> When writing
-*Rule #16: When writing separate mutations for relationships, consider whether it would be useful for the mutations to operate on multiple elements at once.*
+separate mutations for relationships, consider whether it would be useful for the mutations to operate on multiple elements at once.*

 ### Input: Structure, Part 1